 - Cucumber: So many people eat cucumber during their intermittent fasting cycle, but that doesn’t make it calorie free.
 Cucumbers have about 15 calories per 100 grams.

 - Soft Drinks / Sodas: Soft drinks contain high amounts of sugar; hence they are not going to keep your intermittent fasting intact.
-Diet soda can be sugar free, but you should still should avoid it, as it is not always totally calorie free, and that’s before you think about the other negative factors diet drinks have.
+Diet soda can be sugar-free, but you should still avoid it, as it is not always totally calorie free, and that’s before you think about the other negative factors diet drinks have.

 - Fruit Juices: Even if you make your fruit juices at home without adding any sugar, fruits do have calories and juices would contain that.
 Moreover, most of the fruits tend to be high in natural sugar.

-- Protein Shakes: Don’t have a protein shake during your fasted state, as it will effect insulin.
+- Protein Shakes: Don’t have a protein shake during your fasted state, as it will affect insulin.

 - BCCA: BCCA supplements are very insulinogenic (stimulating the production of insulin) – it’s part of reason people take them, so don’t even consider them if you’re fasting.